intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ## 7.0 Quartus Access and Setup

-From a terminal that is logged in to the devcloud, to get Quartus Access and Setup you can source the bash scripts manually.
+From a terminal that is logged in to the devcloud, to get Quartus Access and Quartus Setup you can source the bash scripts manually.
 For example by doing something like:
 ```
-source /glob/development-tools/versions/intelFPGA_lite/init_quartus.sh
+source /glob/development-tools/versions/intelFPGA_lite/18.1/init_quartus.sh
 ```
 or you can copy a bash script called devcloudLoginToolSetup under the folder LoginScripts and then source that script by typing:
 ```